How this is made.

 Site technical

 This site is plain static HTML and CSS, hand-authored, no JavaScript framework.
 It is served as static files from a content-delivery network.
-There is no analytics tracking, no third-party cookies, and no advertising.
+Aggregate visitor analytics are provided by Umami — a cookieless platform that records page views and referrer sources without setting cookies, without fingerprinting, and without collecting personally identifying data.
+No third-party cookies are set.
+No advertising is served.
 The site does not collect personal data; the only personal data the Initiative holds is editorial correspondence sent voluntarily to its email aliases, and any future mailing-list subscriptions explicitly opted into.

 Licensing